-Students are responsible for identifying and contacting potential preceptors for their clinical courses (including leadership practica) and submitting a completed Preceptor/Field Supervision Biographical Data Form along with a current (< 2 years old) resume, if one is not already on file.
-This form and supporting documentation are submitted to the Specialty Track Director for FNP and PMHNP students and the DNP Director for MSN-DNP students.
-Preceptor biographical and CV information will be reviewed for suitability with the particular clinical experience requested.
+Students are responsible for identifying and contacting potential preceptors for their clinical courses (including DNP Project practica) and submitting a completed Preceptor/Field Supervision Biographical Data Form along with a current (< 2 years old) resume/CV, if one is not already on file.
+This form and supporting documentation are submitted to the appropriate Specialty Track Director for FNP and PMHNP students or the MSN-DNP Program Director for MSN-DNP students.
+Preceptor biographical and resume/CV information will be reviewed for suitability with the particular clinical experience requested.
 Students may not conduct clinical experiences in units where they are currently employed.

 All SON clinical experiences are conducted with clinical affiliates only when there is an approved and signed affiliation agreement between NMSU and the clinical partner.
+To determine if there is a current affiliation agreement, students will review the SON Affiliation Agreement List posted on the DNP and Post-Graduate Certificate Virtual Advising Canvas course.
+If there is no affiliation agreement listed, the student will follow the process outlined below